• XARAGUA

 In its earliest phase, Duvalierist doctrine does not yet instrumentalize Vodou as an apparatus of control.

-Duvalier’s genius — before its later deformation — was to intuit that no Haitian republic could survive if it denied its own cosmology.
+Duvalier’s genius — before its later deformation — was to intuit that no republic could survive if it denied its own cosmology.

-Hence, early Duvalierism proposed an ontological republic:
+Hence, early Duvalierism proposed an ontological republic.

 Article 2.2 — Canonical Contradiction and Ecclesiastical Tension

-Duvalier’s invocation of Vodou and black sovereignty placed him in direct tension with the Roman Catholic Church, which in the 1940s–50s was:
+Duvalier’s invocation of Vodou and black indigenous sovereignty placed him in direct tension with the Roman Catholic Church, which in the 1940s–50s was:

 Heavily Europeanized,

-Allied to the Mulatto elite,
+Allied to the northerrn mulatto elite,

 Yet, during this early phase, Duvalier never attempted to destroy the Church.